munstermedia/deploy-commander/README.md

 We only tested this system on unix like machines, like Ubuntu and MacOS.
 Currently we don't support other flavors... sorry... (allthough it must work on centos too...)
+So for now, this quick demo can't be run if you are using a windows machine.

 ## Install